Working with Cumulocity DataHub

 Dremio offers an SQL REST API which you can use to run SQL queries against tables in the data lake.
 You must authenticate with your Dremio account against Dremio in order to use the API.

-Note that the API might change any time and Software AG does not provide any guarantees.
+Note that the API might change any time and no guarantees are provided.
 Dremio does not send any CORS headers, so direct access from a browser-based application is not possible.
 It is highly recommended to use Cumulocity DataHub’s REST API, see below.

 The Cumulocity DataHub server also can handle REST requests for Dremio query processing, serving as a proxy to Dremio.
 Cumulocity DataHub offers two REST APIs for running queries against Dremio.
 The standard REST API for small to moderate query result sizes and a high-performance REST API for large query result sizes.
 See the Cumulocity DataHub REST API documentation in the Cumulocity OpenAPI Specification for details on the endpoints.
 When using this API, you authenticate with your Cumulocity account, not with your Dremio account.